Kali Fingerboards Logo

 Ambrosia Logo

-I crafted Ambrosia decks for a few years, refining my skills and experimenting with everything from printing wood on my parents' office printer to developing paper graphics and fine-tuning various elements like wood types, glues, and veneer thickness.
+I crafted Ambrosia decks for a few years, improving my skills and exploring various techniques: from printing on wood to paper graphics, while fine-tuning aspects like wood types, glue, or veneer thickness.

-I also gained insights into graphic design, branding, and even started to sponsor a few friends I met along the way!
+This period also allowed me to gain valuable knowledge in graphic design and branding, and I even started sponsoring a few friends I met along the way!

-In mid-2010, I began shaping a new identity for my decks, leading to the birth of Leaf Fingerboards.
+So, in mid-2010, I began shaping a new identity for my decks, which led to the birth of Leaf Fingerboards.

 Leaf